 To attract the best talent in the current market, Alexander says employers must get serious about flexible working conditions.

 “We know that workplace location plays a big role in the decision to accept and remain in a job,” she says.
 “Commuting to and from work can add a lot of time to a working day and flexible opportunities, such as remote working, are now highly valued.

 “Many employers confuse flexibility with work-life balance, but they are very different things,” adds Alexander.
 “When employees want flexibility, it’s generally not so they can work less and have more time for themselves or their families.
 It’s because they need to work outside the typical nine-to-five day in an office.
 I expect that employers who can deliver on flexible working conditions will really stand out as an employer of choice.”

 Bicknell adds that employers need to “fundamentally practice what they preach”.

-“If you say you offer a family friendly environment or work-life balance, make it obvious and emphasise the support you offer within your organisation on all relevant social media platforms or advertisements, ideally with current employee ‘real life’ references,” she says.
-“If you offer a credible leadership program, include this in all relevant marketing related collateral.”
+“If you say you offer a family friendly environment or work-life balance, make it obvious and emphasize the support you offer within your organization on all relevant social media platforms or advertisements, ideally with current employee ‘real life’ references,” she says.
+“If you offer a credible leadership program, include this in all relevant marketing-related collateral.”

 With job ads on SEEK continuing to rise, competition for talent may be about to heat up in the winter months.
 Employers who include genuine flexibility in their value proposition look set to stand out.